nishujangra/balancerx/docs/config.md

 * Using `/health` or a simple 200-OK endpoint is recommended but not required.
 * Unhealthy backends are automatically skipped until they pass health checks again.
-* The `interval` field is currently unused but reserved for future background health checking.

 ---